hossein5inq/workwell/docs/service-token-examples.md

+# Service Token Generation Examples

-Below you can find how to get the service token in different languages
+Below you can find how to get the service token in different languages.

 ### Javascript (Node JS)